Carolyn Cowan: Early years

 Cowan was born in 1960, the eldest of three children of fashion photographer John Cowan and Syddy Cooper.
 She grew up in Chelsea, London and was exposed to fashion at a young age, often posing as a child model for her father.
 In 1964, her parents divorced and her mother eventually married a broker at Lloyd's who took care of the family financially.
 Cowan has said that the loss of her father led to depression and eventually contributed to substance abuse.

 During that period, John Cowan leased his studio at 39 Princes Place to Michelangelo Antonioni for interior and exterior filming of the film Blowup.
 His photographic murals are featured in the film.
 He also shot the title stills for 2001 A Space Odyssey.

 From age 11 to 16, Cowan attended a Catholic boarding school, which she has called "a horrible experience," due to the abusive staff.
 During that time, she would often escape to the city to take art courses at the Victoria and Albert Museum as a way "to get out of school."
 When she was 16, she left school and moved to London with her then-boyfriend, music composer Hans Zimmer.

 Early professional life

 While in her early 20s, Cowan met members of the Italian group Krisma, a new wave band formed in 1976 with Maurizio Arcieri and Christina Moser.
 The lead singer of the band, Moser, allowed Cowan to paint her face for shows.
 Soon Cowan was doing body painting and wanted to become a makeup artist.

 When she was 22, she sold her clothes to buy a train ticket to Milan to pursue a career in fashion.
 Her first job was working for Italian Vogue.

 She returned to England and worked in the pop music video industry.
 She would eventually work with such personalities as Bryan Ferry, David Bowie and Freddie Mercury, who were part of the booming 1980s video music industry.
 She also worked with singer Steve Strange.

-Turmoil and David Bowie's intervention

-By the time Cowan was 28, her life of excess was taking a toll.
-She was addicted to drugs and alcohol.
-During the summer of 1991, while in Dublin to do David Bowie's makeup for a video, Cowan said her life changed dramatically.
-"David Bowie took one look at me, hung-over, red-eyed and incoherent, and told me I was in trouble.
-Cowan said Bowie encouraged her to stay sober and attend an Alcoholics Anonymous meeting.
-By 31 July 1991, she had given up smoking, drugs and alcohol and changed her line of work and focused on photography.

-During a 2011 interview, Cowan said that people sometimes need to reach a point of no return to grow and change.
-"Unless you hit something like depression, illness, death or addiction there is no change.
-The moment you jump off that metaphorical cliff into the darkness you can always recognize other people who have done the same."